-Governance issues - Part Two: Action Plan from the 2021/22 self-assessment:
+Governance issues - Part Two: Action Plan from the 2021/22 self assessment:

-Over the course of 2021/22 Internal Audit has completed all 54 reviews within the review plan.
+Over the course of 2021/22 Internal Audit has completed 54 reviews out of a revised 54 review plan.
 These include a combination of full audits (29), follow up reviews and grant verifications.